clDice -- A Novel Topology-Preserving Loss Function for Tubular Structure Segmentation: Introduction

 Segmentation of \textit{tubular} and \textit{curvilinear} structures is an essential problem in numerous domains, such as clinical and biological applications (blood vessel and neuron segmentation from microscopic, optoacoustic, or radiology images), remote sensing applications (road network segmentation from satellite images) and industrial quality control, etc. In the aforementioned domains, a topologically accurate segmentation is necessary to guarantee error-free down-stream tasks, such as computational hemodynamics, route planning, Alzheimer's disease prediction \cite{hunter2012morphological}, or stroke modeling \cite{joutel2010cerebrovascular}.
 When optimizing computational algorithms for segmenting curvilinear structures, the two most commonly used categories of quantitative performance measures for evaluating segmentation accuracy of \textit{tubular} structures, are 1) overlap based measures such as Dice, precision, recall, and Jaccard index; and 2) volumetric distance measures such as the Hausdorff and Mahalanobis distance \cite{kirbas2004review,schneider2015joint,phellan2017vascular,hu2018retinal}.

 However, in most segmentation problems, where the object of interest is 1) locally a \textit{tubular} structure and 2) globally forms a \textit{network}, the most important characteristic is the connectivity of the global network topology.
 Note that \textit{network} in this context implies a physically connected structure, such as a vessel network, a road network, etc., which is also the primary structure of interest for the given image data.
 As an example, one can refer to brain vasculature analysis, where a missed vessel segment in the segmentation mask can pathologically be interpreted as a stroke or may lead to dramatic changes in a global simulation of blood flow.
-On the other hand, limited over- or under-segmentation of vessel radius can be tolerated, because it does not affect clinical diagnosis.\\ For evaluating segmentations in such tubular-network structures, traditional volume-based performance indices are sub-optimal.
+On the other hand, limited over- or under-segmentation of vessel radius can be tolerated, because it does not affect clinical diagnosis.

+For evaluating segmentations in such tubular-network structures, traditional volume-based performance indices are sub-optimal.
 For example, Dice and Jaccard rely on the average voxel-wise hit or miss prediction \cite{taha2015metrics}.
 In a task like network-topology extraction, a spatially contiguous sequence of correct voxel prediction is more meaningful than a spurious correct prediction.
 This ambiguity is relevant for objects of interest, which are of the same thickness as the resolution of the signal.
 For them, it is evident that a single-voxel shift in the prediction can change the topology of the whole network.
 Further, a globally averaged metric does not equally weight tubular-structures with large, medium, and small radii (cf. Fig~\ref{figmot}).
 In real vessel datasets, where vessels of wide radius ranges exist, e.g. 30 $\mu$m for arterioles and 5 $\mu$m for capillaries \cite{todorov2019automated,di2018whole}, training on a globally averaged loss induces a strong bias towards the volumetric segmentation of large vessels.
 Both scenarios are pronounced in imaging modalities, such as fluorescence microscopy \cite{todorov2019automated,zhao2020cellular} and optoacoustics, which focus on mapping small capillary structures.